It Chapter Two Review: Terrifying and touching - a masterful sequel

 Pennywise the Dancing Clown

-One of the most consistent compliments for the first movie was the on-the-money casting of It.
-Skarsgård nailed it each time Pennywise was on screen (especially the first time – that look of pure lust when he’s about to eat Georgie is terrifying).
-Wisely, Muschietti gives even more screen time to the deranged clown, and it gives a madcap Skarsgård more of a chance to show off how deep he has sunk into this incredibly dark role.
+One of the most consistent compliments for the first movie was the on-the-money casting of Pennywise.
+Skarsgård nailed it each time the deranged clown was on screen (especially the first time – that look of pure lust when he’s about to eat Georgie is terrifying).
+Wisely, Muschietti gives even more screen time to Pennywise, and it gives a madcap Skarsgård more of a chance to show off how deep he has sunk into this incredibly dark role.

-Unfortunately, similar praises can’t be given to the various other CGI forms supposedly taken by It, with monsters often so exaggerated they break the tense atmosphere and take it into self-parody.
+Unfortunately, similar praises can’t be given to the various other CGI forms supposedly taken by Pennywise, with monsters often so exaggerated they break the tense atmosphere and take it into self-parody.
 The worst of all is the monster who helps Henry Bowers (Teach Grant) escape from the mental asylum in an attempt to give the Loser’s Club another dangerous threat.
 Furthermore, the entire Bowers storyline, while lifted directly from the book, is possibly the worst and most redundant part of the film.

 Thanks to the way King conceptualised Pennywise as an antagonist, Muschietti is able to add plenty of experimental visual flair to the film.
-It very much marinates his victims in their deepest and darkest fears much like a butcher would salt his meat before it’s consumed, leading to some very entertaining and elaborate illusions which Muschietti executes with a true sense of a summer blockbuster.
-It’s uncompromisingly stylish, adding a glimmer to It that helps keep the film engaging despite it’s overlong running time.
+As a psychotic killer, Pennywise very much marinates his victims in their deepest and darkest fears much like a butcher would salt his meat before it’s consumed, leading to some very entertaining and elaborate illusions which Muschietti executes with a true sense of a summer blockbuster.
+It’s uncompromisingly stylish, adding a glimmer to Chapter Two that helps keep the film engaging, despite it’s overlong running time.

 Verdict

-There’s some real heart to It.
+There’s some real heart to Chapter Two.
 Though its threaded into the carnage and could have easily been overwhelmed, Muschietti never loses sight of the key points of social support, trauma and courage that take It far beyond your typical horror movie.
 Through fantastic performances (and in Hader’s case, maybe even a career-best) what made this tale so endearing in the first place has been bought out and magnified in a way that’s both inspirational and truly terrifying.

 FOUR AND A HALF STARS (OUT OF FIVE)